 Where to eat good home-made food?

-At Todisco, a stone’s throw from the ruins, we followed the advice of the Routard guidebook for once, as the Google reviews were also very good, and we weren’t disappointed.
+At Todisco, a stone’s throw from the ruins, for once we followed the advice of the Routard guide, as the Google reviews were also very good, so we weren’t disappointed.

 We ate delicious gnocchi and excellent vegetarian lasagna for a small price and enjoyed the pleasant terrace.
 We even got takeout for our evening meal.
 We really recommend it!